Our Services

 Helpful Resources

-Do not stop baclofen suddenly; medically approved next steps include adjusting dose or timing, switching or combining medicines such as tizanidine, diazepam, or dantrolene, adding physical and occupational therapy, treating triggers, botulinum toxin for focal areas, or an intrathecal baclofen pump for severe cases, and urgent care is needed for sudden severe stiffness, high fever, confusion, or seizures.
-For practical tips and how to choose the right next step, see below.
+What to do next: Never stop baclofen suddenly.
+Medically approved options include adjusting the dose or timing, switching or combining medications (such as tizanidine, diazepam, or dantrolene), adding physical or occupational therapy, treating underlying triggers, using botulinum toxin for focal spasms, or considering an intrathecal baclofen pump for severe cases.
+Seek urgent care for sudden severe stiffness, high fever, confusion, or seizures.

 If you're taking baclofen and your muscle spasms haven't improved — or seem to be getting worse — you're not alone.
 Baclofen is a widely prescribed medication for muscle spasticity, but it doesn't work the same way for everyone.
 Understanding why baclofen may not be helping is the first step toward finding a better solution.